pandosme/make_acap/README.md

 - Simple callback to process events

 ## Base MQTT
+- MQTT Client
-- An MQTT using the same MQTT libraries as the Axis Device MQTT client
+  * Using the same MQTT libraries as the Axis Device MQTT client
-- Does not impact the device MQTT client
+  * Does not impact the device MQTT client
 - Simple configuration
 - Simple Publish and Subscribe functions